22 September 2025

 Is there any legitimacy to any Christian teachings about Mammon?
 Depends on who’s teaching.
 Any preacher who claims, “We know from the bible that Mammon is a demon,” knows no such thing.
 “We know Mammon is headquartered in the financial capitals in the world”—no we don’t.
 “We know Mammon gains power every time the market goes up”—we do not.

 We know money is a force.
 Educated economists understand how we create it.
 Yes, we humans create it.
 Money’s a human invention.
-We used to barter.
-Barter’s inefficient; how is a week’s labor precisely worth one goat?
+Originally, humans bartered, but barter’s inefficient; how’s a week of labor precisely worth one goat?
 But if you can trade goods and labor for grams of copper, silver, gold, or platinum, now you can meter out how much you think something’s worth—and haggle over that price.
-Problem is, the value of precious metals is way too easy to manipulate, so governments switched it to pounds, dollars, yuan, yen, and our other currencies… and now people worry about how much governments manipulate its value.
+Problem is, the value of precious metals is way too easy to manipulate, so governments switched it to pounds, dollars, euros, yuan, yen, pesos, and our other currencies… and now people worry about how much governments manipulate its value.
+I’m not even gonna touch the constant manipulation people perform upon cryptocurrency.
 Not that the “cashless society” meme considers that… but I’m gonna stay off that tangent today.

-People who don’t understand money, and how humans influence it, tend to imagine money has a life of its own.
-They attribute all sorts of special powers to it.
+People who don’t understand money, and how humans influence it, tend to imagine money has a life and power of its own.
+They attribute all sorts of special abilities to it.
 Those are myths too.
-Stands to reason these same folks would imagine Mammon has a life of its own too.
-And that it controls money, not humans.
+Stands to reason these same folks would imagine Mammon is a living being, and it controls money, not humans.
 And that we’re powerless against it—when in fact we humans have a great deal of power over everything we’ve created.
-Yeah, even when it gets away from us sometimes.
+Yeah, even when it sometimes gets away from us.

-I’m gonna stop capitalizing the word now: I treat mammon as the same as money.
+I’m gonna stop capitalizing the word for a moment: I treat mammon as the same as money.
 It’s a spiritual force.
 Not a person.
-Yes it’s always possible there’s some no-foolin’ spiritual being which attached itself to money, and claims power over it.
+Yes it’s always possible there’s some no-foolin’ spiritual being which attaches itself to money, and claims power over it.
 After all, there are humans who do the very same thing; why not a devil?
-But it has no more power over money than we do.
+But that spirit has no more power over money than we do.
 It’s tricking us into thinking it’s mightier than it is.
 We can dismiss it, because through Christ we can easily defeat it.
 Any fear or awe we have of it is misplaced, and will simply get in the way of our understanding.

 Money.
 It’s a gas.